What is Recertification by Infection Prevention Units (IPUs)?

 What happens if I fail to accumulate the required 40 IPUs in the time allotted or my units are not accepted?

-- If you are selected for a random audit and your units are not accepted, you must take the proctored recertification exam, which must be completed by December 31.
+- If you are selected for a random audit and your units are not accepted, you must take the proctored recertification exam, which must be purchased by December 18 and completed by December 31.

 How do I know if I’ve been selected for an audit?

 CBIC will contact you within a month after submssion if your portfolio is selected for a random audit.

 I have been selected for an audit after submitting my portfolio, what do I need to do?